fwojciec/simple-i18n-example/README.md

 # Blog post

-This is a companion repo to a [blogpost on my blog](https:/w11i.me/simple-i18n-in-next-js).
+This is a companion repo to a blog post which can be found [here](https://w11i.me/simple-i18n-in-next-js).